top of page

 I remember when we had to say goodbye—as my dad drove off, knowing my sister was moving away and I wasn’t going to see her regularly, the eight-year-old me cried like I had lost a part of my soul.

-It was always my mom, older brother, and me, and I was a momma's boy.
+It was always my mom, older brother, and me.
+And I was a mama's boy.
 She just… had to make things happen, and I don’t know how she did it, but somehow, she did.
 Weirdly, at such a young age, I knew it and respected it.

 But her choice of men wasn’t the best.